De Quervain’s Tenosynovitis

-De Quervain’s Tenosynovitis can often be detected by Finkelstein’s test, which requires the patient to clasp the affected hand in a fist, with the thumb enclosed; then moving the wrist down, in the direction of the little finger.
+De Quervain’s Tenosynovitis can be detected by making a fist then moving the wrist down in the direction of the little finger.

-This test is usually quite painful compared to the uninjured hand/wrist.
-There may also be tenderness with pressure applied directly over the tendon.
+These tests are usually quite painful compared to the unaffected hand/wrist.
+There may also be local tenderness with palpation/pressure directly over the tendon.

 Diagnosis can also be confirmed with an ultrasound which can detect if there is any local inflammation.

-- Splints – to provide rest and immobilisation of the inflamed tendons of the thumb.
+- Splints – worn for 3-6 weeks or until settled with aggravating or at risk activities.
+They provide rest and immobilisation of the inflamed tendons of the thumb.
 These splints can be hard and custom made by your therapist (thermoplastic thumb spica) or semi-rigid (neoprene + thermoplastic).

 - Anti-inflammatory medication